-We're very proud to present our new 10-part video series Dub Club Chronicles, a series which shines a spotlight on clubs right across Dublin.
+We're very proud to present our video series Dub Club Chronicles, a series which shines a spotlight on clubs right across Dublin.
 From some of the oldest clubs in the county to those with unbelievable and fascinating stories, you'll get to experience some of the highlights of what club level GAA looks like across Dublin.

 Location: Glencullen, Stepaside